Grow a Girl

 How much does it cost?

-A donation of £15/month covers the complete school costs for one girl, one of Act4Africa’s teenage Peer Educators, but also provides additional resources which will allow Act4Africa to expand the scheme further.
+A donation of £25/month covers the complete school costs for one girl, her training as a Peer Educator and on-going support from the Act4Africa team.
+It also provides additional resources which will allow Act4Africa to expand the scheme further.
 In addition to regular monthly donations, Act4Africa also welcomes one-off donations towards the scheme.

 What do I get?